ouvroir/icofom2021/src/publications/icofom2021-leandro-guedes.md

 In the early 2000’s, the Indian Museum adopted a new methodology of "partnership" with anthropologists to develop exhibitions (Couto, 2012), that significantly affects the musealization chain.
-The first exhibition in this participatory model was "Time and Space in Amazon: The Wajãpi tribe" inaugurated on March 22^nd,^ 2002, curated by anthropologist Dominique Gallois, who had worked with the Wajãpi tribe, from Amapá (state of the north region of Brazil) many years earlier.
-The musealization chain, as mentioned before, understood here by Stránský’s model which contains the steps of selection, hence, the basic theory that would allow the identification of the "museality potential" in objects, removing them from their original situation towards a new reality; thesaurization, that would be the process where the object is identified and inserted into a documentary system; and presentation, the
+The first exhibition in this participatory model was “Time and Space in Amazon: The Wajãpi tribe” inaugurated on March 22nd, 2002, curated by anthropologist Dominique Gallois, who had worked with the Wajãpi tribe, from Amapá (state of the north region of Brazil) many years earlier.
+The musealization chain, as mentioned before, understood here by Stránský’s model which contains the steps of selection, hence, the basic theory that would allow the identification of the “museality potential” in objects, removing them from their original situation towards a new reality; thesaurization, that would be the process where the object is identified and inserted into a documentary system; and presentation, the